amadeuio/knights-travails/README.md

 ### Learning 🌱

-The point of this project is using a tree data structure on a real world problem.
+The point of this project is using a data structure on a real world problem.
 By organizing all possible moves a knight can make in a data tree, we can easily find the shortest path to a leaf node to effectively find the answer.
-It's also handy because we can recycle the methods we built previously on [Binary Search Trees](https://github.com/nightrunner4/binary-search-trees).